-Most non-PAYE workers have fairly simple tax affairs and are not required to complete Self Assessment Tax Returns.
-However, certain occupations are required to complete annual tax returns, for example, Ministers of Religion (MoRs).
+Most non-PAYE workers have fairly simple tax affairs and are not required to complete Self Assessment tax returns.
+However, if you’re in a certain occupation, you do have to complete it annually.
+Ministers of Religion (MoRs)…

 You may have paid for fuel, electricity or robes worn for divine service – any number of things that are classed as necessary for your duties.
 That’s how allowable expenses are defined: the tools or resources you can’t be without.
 Yet it’s crucial to know what the church has repaid over the year.

 Your employer (the church) will provide you with the P11D form at the end of the tax year.
 This form indicates what taxable benefits or payments for reimbursed expenses you have received.
-This information is added to your Self Assessment tax return prior to submission to HMRC.
+Such information is then added to your Self Assessment tax return prior to submission to HMRC.

 MoRs may work in their home office: rented accommodation that the affiliated church doesn’t cover.
-HMRC allow you to claim a portion of the rent as expense, calculated by the number of rooms used for ministerial purposes.
+HMRC allow you to claim a portion of the rent as an expense, calculated by the number of rooms used for ministerial purposes.

 For instance, you could be living in an eight-room house, using a single study area to organise your day, perform admin tasks and research scholastic material.
 Two rooms – one for study, the other for receiving parishioners every week perhaps – would add up to 25%, but that’s the limit for this claimable amount.
 You can’t go higher.

-Further Example: Let’s say you pay £650 per month (£7,824 per year) rent and 1 of your 8 rooms is used for your ministerial work.
-You can claim tax relief on expenses of £7,824 / 8 X 1 = £978.00.
-If you are a basic rate taxpayer then this would reduce your tax bill by £978 x 20% = £195.60.
+A further example: Let’s say you pay £650 per month (£7,824 per year) rent and 1 of your 8 rooms is used for your ministerial work.
+You can claim tax relief on expenses of £7,824 / 8 x 1 = £978.00.
+If you are a basic-rate taxpayer then this would reduce your tax bill by £978 x 20% = £195.60.
 But please note the maximum amount of rent expenses you can claim is limited to 25% of the total amount or rent paid in the year.

 Catholic priests can claim on the bread and wine used for Holy Communion.
 Tattered scripture can be replaced, and counts as an allowable expense.
 Tax advice for a Minister of Religion includes making sure you claim back on anything that may be broken, consumed, worn down or repaired for the job you carry out.